Greetings from Tim Buckley: Production

 Pictures of the set surfaced on August 22, 2011. while the first official images were released on August 14, 2012, with additional ones on August 24, 2012.

 Algrant explained: "The concert is true – the rest is fictionalized and conjecture.
 I really tried to be as emotionally honest as I could be, as opposed to having to worry about truth."

 Release

 Celluloid Dreams obtained the international rights in January 2012.
-Focus Film and Tribeca acquired the U.S. rights in December 2012.
+Tribeca Film and Focus World acquired the U.S. rights in December 2012.

 Greetings from Tim Buckley had its world premiere at the 2012 Toronto International Film Festival on September 9, 2012.
 The film was also screened at the Tribeca Film Festival on April 23, 2013 and was released in a limited release on May 3, 2013.

 Reception

 Upon its premiere at the 2012 Toronto International Film Festival, Deborah Young of The Hollywood Reporter said it was a "sensitive, well-cast film about father-son musicians Tim and Jeff Buckley gets the emotions and music just right".
 Young also praised lead actor Badgley for his "vibrant break-out performance" noting his "seductive energy" and Poots pointing out her "strong screen presence".
 Rolling Stone was also positive of Badgley's portrayal writing he "does an impressive turn as Jeff."
 The Globe and Mail placed Greetings from Tim Buckley among their top six favorite movies of the festival.
 Variety's Dennis Harvey was critical of the narration deeming it "scant".
 He described Jeff as "a fine illustration of how good, even great art can be made by exasperating personalities that only a groupie (or biographer) could love" and concluded: "The result is at once skillfully observed and a bit so-what."